 While many tropical reef fish hunt during the sunny daylight hours, the squirrelfish is nocturnal.
 This fish hides in the reef crevices and overhangs during the daytime.
 At night, it emerges from its hiding places to hunt for small invertebrates.

 Squirrelfish hide and hunt in small groups of eight to ten fish.
 These fish groups are highly territorial and do not allow other fish to join them on the hunt or in their special hiding places.
-Squirrelfish are closely related to soldierfish, who get their name from the tight formation they use when swimming in groups.
+Squirrelfish are closely related to soldierfish, which get their name from the tight formation they use when swimming in groups.

 Squirrelfish stand out for the clicking noise they make to warn each other that predators are approaching.
 They make this noise by flapping their fins and vibrating their swim bladders.
 Recent studies have found that squirrelfish can judge how threatening a predator is by the sound it makes.

-Distribution, Population and Habitat
+Distribution, Population, and Habitat

 The squirrelfish has a wide distribution, but it is mostly found in the tropical and subtropical waters of the Atlantic.
 It prefers coral and rocky reefs where it can find crevices for hiding.